In this article I will tell you why speed of your website matters and also show you 10 tips on how to make your website load faster.

 If you are not compressing your website do it now and experience the difference in website loading speed.

-These external scripts make HTTP requests every time a new page loads increasing the load time.
+These external scripts make HTTP requests every time a new page loads increasing the loading time of your site.

 Some examples of these external scripts are: